klucsik/link-crab/README.md

 ## Installation

-*soon...*
+Install with `pip install link-crab`

+Dependencies: [chromedriver](https://chromedriver.chromium.org/downloads) for logging in to the tested site.

 ## Usage:
-Simply use the command `link-crab/link-crab.py path/to/your/config.yaml` in the Link Crabs directory.
-All the configuration is done in the config files, which is expanded bellow.
+Simply use the command `python -m link_crab path/to/your/config.yaml` in the PYthon envrionment which has the link-crab installed.
+All the configuration is done in the config file, which is expanded bellow.
 If you want to use the sample flask mock app for testing, provide the `-t` flag.

+For additional help run:  `python -m link-crab -h`

 ### Usable config keys: